Perkedel/CVR_Stuffings/DiceGlow/Assets/Voy/Shader/VivikaShader/README.md

 			- to Support This in ChilloutVR:
 				1. in your world, add a Component called `CVR Global Shader Updater`
 				2. Enable "Update Texture"
-				3. Drag and Drop the Render Texture being used by a `CVR Video Player` Components
+				3. Drag and Drop the Render Texture being used by a `CVR Video Player` Component in your world
 				4. Set the Property Name to `_Udon_VideoTex`
 - Rim Lighting
-- 2 Lighting Types
+- Toon Style Lighting
-	- Standard (Acts like Unity Standard Shader)
-	- Wrapped (A Less Realistic Lighting Mode with the intent of having less harsh, smoother, flatter lighting.)
 ### MultiMap
 MultiMap is a Texture which contains multiple maps in a Single RGB Texture intended for use with DXT1 Encoded Textures Currently the Spec for the Divorce Shader Multi-Map is
 - Red Channel = Metalic
 - Green Channel = Smoothness
-### UV Map Uses
-This Shader has Features which use different UV Maps for Different Purposes.
-These are:
-1. Used for Rendering
-2. Used for UV Tile Discarding
-3. Used for AudioLink UV Based Delay
-### Texture Ramp (Toon Lighting)
-- Left is Darkest, Right is Lightest
-- For best results on your Texture Ramp switch the Wrap Mode from "Repeat" to "Clamp"
 ## Amplify Functions
 This Repo contains some Amplify Shader Editor Functions useful for Shader Creators, namely:
 - Distance